wpup/conauth/README.md

 Signing in to WordPress by link sent to your email.
 The link will expire in fifteen minutes and can only be used once.

+This plugin concept comes from how [Medium](https://medium.com/the-story/signing-in-to-medium-by-email-aacc21134fcd) did [sign in to medium by email](https://medium.com/the-story/signing-in-to-medium-by-email-aacc21134fcd).

 ## Login page

 ![WordPress Login](https://cloud.githubusercontent.com/assets/14610/10332389/2596b6a2-6cdd-11e5-8ab8-5603233f28c9.png)